TraekWells/personal-site/content/blog/impossible-list.md

 ## Video Game Goals

 - Make it Elder God rank in Mortal Kombat 11
+- ~~Make it out of Bronze league in Street Fighter V~~
+  - Make it out of Silver league in Street Fighter V
 - Get first place in Call of Duty: Warzone Solos
 - Get first place in Call of Duty: Warzone Duos
 - Get first place in Call of Duty: Warzone Trios